Charles Dzisah: Career

 The defender returned to the land of his forefather and started his professional career in 2006 with Togolese top side Abou Ossé F.C.
 He played two years for the Togolese Championnat National team Abou Ossé F.C., before moved in the spring 2008 to J-League club Nagoya Grampus.
 After one and a half year in Japan, was on 25 July 2009 signed by I-League club Viva Kerala, who played with country man Reuben Senyo.
 After the takeover of Chirag Computers from his club Viva Kerala, signed on 15.
 October 2011 for the refounded Chirag United Club Kerala.
 After one year with 1Chirag United Club Kerala, joined 17.
 October 2012 to League rival Mohammedan Sporting Club.

 Mohammedan Sporting

 In the I-League 2nd Division 2013, he scored the goal in the opening match of Group B on the 25th minutes, helping his side to a 2–1 win over Royal Wahingdoh F.C., on 9 March at Indore.

 Kalighat Milan Sangha

-He has already scored 7 goals for the Kalighat Milan Sangha F.C. in the Calcutta Premier Division 2013.
+He has already scored 7 goals for the Kalighat Milan Sangha in the Calcutta Premier Division 2013.

 Career statistics

 International career

-In May 2006, he played his debut for the Ghana national under-23 football team and was part of them until 2007.
+In May 2006, he made his debut for the Ghana national under-23 football team and was part of the squad until 2007.